epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 ### Continuous Deployment

-ArgoCD is a Kubernetes controller that continuously monitors running applications and compares the current state with the desired state described in a git repository.
+ArgoCD is a Kubernetes controller that continuously monitors running applications and compares their current state with the desired state described in a git repository.
 If the current state does not match the desired state, ArgoCD will attempt to reconcile the two.

-For this purpose each services repository will have a companion deployment repository which tracks which versions of each IOC in the services repository should currently be deployed to the cluster.
-This list of IOC versions is in a single YAML file and updating this file and pushing it to the deployment repository will trigger ArgoCD to update the cluster.
+For this purpose each services repository will have a companion deployment repository which tracks which version of each IOC in the services repository should currently be deployed to the cluster.
+This list of IOC versions is in a single YAML file and updating this file and pushing it to the deployment repository will trigger ArgoCD to update the cluster accordingly.

 In this fashion changes to IOC versions are tracked in git and it is easy to roll back to the same state as a given date because there is a complete record.

 ## Scope

-This project initially targets x86_64 Linux Soft IOCs and RTEMS IOC running on MVME5500 hardware.
+This project initially targets x86_64 Linux Soft IOCs and RTEMS 'hard' IOCs running on MVME5500 hardware.
 Soft IOCs that require access to hardware on the server (e.g. USB or PCIe) will be supported by mounting the hardware into the container (these IOCS will not support Kubernetes failover).

 Other linux architectures could be added to the Kubernetes cluster.
 We have tested arm64 native builds and will add this as a supported architecture in the future.

 Python soft IOCs are also supported.
+See <https://github.com/DiamondLightSource/pythonSoftIOC>

 GUI generation for engineering screens is supported via the PVI project.
 See <https://github.com/epics-containers/pvi>.